If you haven’t read Part 1, check it out here – this follow-up post will make a lot more sense once you have read it.

 After the author’s note, came the introduction to the cast of characters.

 Generally, this section lays down the facts – who is who, how are they related etc. This is supposed to be an unbiased introduction, and guess what I came across here –

 Draupadi – The wife shared by all five Pandava brothers.
 Dhristadyumna is her brother, and Shikandi (a eunuch), an adopted sibling.

 It should have stopped here, but no –

 She is spirited and does not take insults quietly.
 Fiercely determined, she is perhaps the real man in the Pandava camp.

-This is an opinion.
+This is an opinion, not a fact.
 And it tells me this –

 The author doesn’t believe that there is merit to his argument, and that he can convince the readers to see his side, through logic, and hence is providing them with colored glasses to begin with.